MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 |[revoscalepy](revoscalepy/revoscalepy-package.md) | 9.2.0 | Data access, manipulation and transformations, visualization, and statistical analysis.
 The revoscalepy functions support a broad spectrum of statistical and analytical tasks that operate at scale, bringing analytical operations to your data residing in SQL Server. |
 |[microsoftml](microsoftml/microsoftml-package.md)| 1.4.0 | A collection of Python functions used for machine learning operations, including training and transformations, scoring, text and image analysis, and feature extraction for deriving values from existing data. |

 You can use the modules together or individually.
-You can also use any 35-compatible Python module and call its functions from Python code you run on SQL Server.
+You can also use any 3.5-compatible Python module and call its functions from Python code you run on SQL Server.

 > [!Note]
-> Developers who are familiar with Microsoft R packages might notice similarities in the functions provided in revoscaley and microsoftmo.
+> Developers who are familiar with Microsoft R packages might notice similarities in the functions provided in revoscalepy and microsoftml.
 Conceptually, revoscalepy and microsftml are the Python equivalents of the RevoScaleR R package and the MicrosoftML R package, respectively.

+<a name="how-to-install"></a>

 ## How to get packages